There are many people who can help you with career advice and there are a number of online resources to assist you make career decisions.

 Your university may have alumni programs which connect alumni to one another via networking opportunities.
 Simply search ‘Alumni’ under your university website main page for further details.

 Whilst you are at university, you can stay connected with other students and graduates with disability through student interest and disability collective groups.
-Contact the student central office for further details.
+Contact the Student Services Hub office for further details.

 Family and Friends